ulee929/us_census_full/README.md

 ## Conclusion
 These results suggest that a logistic regression model and in particular a gradient boosting model with SMOTE can generalize well to unseen data -- i.e., classify income with accuracy, recall, and precision all around 94% on unseen data -- even with limited feature engineering and high dimensionality.
 The model should be evaluated on years past 1994 and 1995 to further validate the model.

 ### Future Steps:
-*I didn't do these because the processes would have taken too long with my machine's low memory*
+*I didn't do these because the processes would have taken too long with my machine's memory*

 - Remove some extraneous variables using VIF / Feature Importances